 - Brownson, J. R. S., Iulo, L. D. Upsetting the Balance-Beam: System Integrative Photovoltaics as purposeful manipulation of energy demand and microclimate in the built environment.
-39th American Solar Energy Society Meeting, Phoenix, AZ. (accepted for May 2010)
+39th American Solar Energy Society Meeting, Phoenix, AZ.
+(May 2010)

 - Iulo, L. D., Brownson, J. R. S. Seed vs. Catalyst: How the beanstalk reached beyond the clouds—sustainability ethic in the Pennsylvania Solar Decathlons.
-39th American Solar Energy Society Meeting, Phoenix, AZ. (accepted for May 2010)
+39th American Solar Energy Society Meeting, Phoenix, AZ.
+(May 2010)

 - Rayl, J., Brownson, J. R. S. Integrative Photovoltaic Awnings in the Natural Fusion Home: Solar Decathlon 2009 Prototype Analysis.
-39th American Solar Energy Society Meeting, Phoenix, AZ. (accepted for May 2010)
+39th American Solar Energy Society Meeting, Phoenix, AZ.
+(May 2010)

 - Tammineedi, C., Brownson, J. R. S. Modeling Improved Behavior in Stand-Alone PV Systems with Battery-Ultracapacitor Hybrid Systems.
-39th American Solar Energy Society Meeting, Phoenix, AZ. (accepted for May 2010)
+39th American Solar Energy Society Meeting, Phoenix, AZ.
+(May 2010)

 - Witmer, L., Brownson, J. R. S. Transforming the Built Environment – System Integrative Design in the 2009 Penn State Solar Decathlon Net-Zero Energy Home.
-39th American Solar Energy Society Meeting, Phoenix, AZ. (accepted for May 2010)
+39th American Solar Energy Society Meeting, Phoenix, AZ.
+(May 2010)

 - Brownson, J. R. S., Rayl, J., Blumsack, S. A., 2009: Matching Photovoltaic Systems to Energy Loads.
 Presented at 38th American Solar Energy Society National Conference, Buffalo, NY, May 11-16, 2009.